dannytsega/TOP/README.md

 # The Odin Project Exercises
-This is a repo dedicated for the odin project exercises and practices.
+This is a repo dedicated for the odin project exercises and practices starting from the foundation level to advanced.